jasonmit/ember-myth/README.md

 ## Available Options
 - `browsers` - `Array` - an array of [browsers and versions to support](https://github.com/postcss/autoprefixer#browsers).
 - `compress` - `Boolean` - whether to compress the CSS output.
 - `source` - `String` - the full path to the source CSS file.
 This is necessary if you want Myth to concatenate `@import` rules in your CSS.
-Usually: `./app/styles/app.css`
+Default: `<project-path>/app/styles/app.css`
 - `features` - `Object` - any features you'd like to disable.
 All features are enabled by default.
 For example:
 ```js
 features: {